madjaqk/cyoa/README.md

 I've been running a Choose Your Own Adventure-style game on Discord.

-"Official" story pieces are in text blocks.
+"Official" story pieces are in bold.
 Things in italics are either audience responses or answers to questions that don't quite fit into the narrative (usually me clarifying something).

 Things I wrote are usually in bold; responses from the audience are in italics or out-of-character clarifications are in italics.